DLC-Sharp2017/LiquidVassel/README.md

 # LiquidVassel
 Software to manage vessels and containers

-The goal of this software is to manage vessels which carry containers from port to port following predefinded routes, which can be modified in case of need.
+The goal of this software is to manage vessels which carry containers from port to port following predefined routes, which can be modified in case of need.

 ## OS Environment
 LiquidVassel runs on Microsoft Windows since vista to Windows 10.